 Performance Guarantee.
 Contractor must at all times have financial resources sufficient, in the opinion of the State, to ensure performance of the Contract and must provide proof upon request.
-The State may require a performance bond (as specified in a Statement of Work) if, in the opinion of the State, it will ensure performance of the Contract.
+Unless agreed to between the parties or required by law, Contractor will not be required to furnish any payment or performance bond..

 Insurance Requirements.